DateTime2

 This extension will install a Basic library/modules with the BASIC macros.
 They can be used for keyboard shortcut or customized toolbar assignment, or to run them from menu.

 For Calc documents, you can configure to overwrite (replace) or add insertion to any existing cell content.
 Position (pre/post) and separators can be defined.
-User-defined text can be added, too, to get something like "Call entered at: 2007-10-24 12:34:56"

 Comments